Recommendations & Conclusions

 Using an analysis of recent soil health trends, the Government should set out, by 2026, long-term plans for how ELM schemes will become more ambitious for soils.
 This should include: a) Putting all basic actions known to improve soils into the SFI if evidence suggests that the economic drivers are …

-Government response.
 The government states the SFI already incorporates many soil actions and will consider adding more, while exploring ways to adapt CS.
 They recognize the value of defining "sustainable soil management" and aim to do so with stakeholder engagement.
-However, they …
+However, they aim for 60% of agricultural …

 16